CasparKielwein/Aaargh/Mechanics.md

 ### Combat Actions
 * Attack: Strike an enemy with a weapon or cast a spell
 * Charge:
-Move up to your speed in a straight line and make a melee attack against an enemy.
+Move up to your speed in a straight line towards an enemy and make a melee attack against an enemy.
+Immediately end your turn after the attack.
 * Shove: Make an attack Toughness against Fortitude.
 On success, you push the target 5'.
 * Grapple: Make an unarmed attack against Reflex.
 On success, the target is grappled and you control the grapple.
 While you grapple a target, you have the following options:
   * Throw: Throw the target to the ground
   * Move: Move up to your speed and pull the target behind you.
 * Use an Item
-* Assist
+* Assist; An adjacent ally gains advantage on one roll until the start of your next turn.
 * Attempt to `stabilize` a dying creature.
 Roll Heal against 10.
 * Take a second move action
+* Administer a potion to someone else

 ### Move Actions
 * Move your speed
-* Shift 5'
+* Shift 5'; Move carefully accross the battlefield and don't trigger attacks of opportunity
-* Hide
+* Stand up
-You need to be concealed.
-Make a stealth check to become hidden.
+* Crawl: Move while prone, you are slowed while crawling
+* Squeeze: Move through a space you normmally wouldn't fit through; you are slowd while squeezing
+* Run: move your speed +10'; enemies roll all attacks against you with advantage until the start of your next turn.
 * Take a minor action instead
+* Drink a potion

-Movement through difficult terrain requires the character to spend two feet of speed to move one foot of distance.
+Movement through `difficult terrain` requires the character to spend two feet of speed to move one foot of distance.
 This means that shifting out of combat is usually not possible in difficult terrain.

 ### Minor Actions
 * Draw and ready a single item you have on you.